United States intervention in Chile: 1973 coup

-On September 11, 1973, Augusto Pinochet rose to power, overthrowing the democratically elected president Salvador Allende.
+On 11 September 1973, Augusto Pinochet rose to power, overthrowing the democratically elected president Salvador Allende.
 A subsequent September 2000 report from the CIA, using declassified documents related to the military coup, found that the CIA "probably appeared to condone" the 1973 coup, but that there was "no evidence" that the US actually participated in it.
-This view has been challenged by some authors, who have stated that the covert support of the United States was crucial to the preparation for the coup, the coup itself, and the consolidation of the regime afterward.
+This view has been challenged by some authors, who have stated that the covert support of the United States was crucial to the preparation for the coup, the coup itself, and the consolidation of the regime afterwards.
 It seemed to the CIA that, even if this coup did not come together, Allende would still have a very difficult political future.
 This point of view has been supported by non-scholarly commentary.

 According to the CIA document "CIA Activities in Chile", dated 18 September 2000, the local CIA station suggested during late summer 1973 that the US commit itself to support a military coup.
 In response, CIA Headquarters reaffirmed to the station that "there was to be no involvement with the military in any covert action initiative; there was no support for instigating a military coup."

 On the issue of CIA involvement in the 1973 coup, the CIA document is equally explicit:

-On 10 September 1973 -- the day before the coup that ended the Allende government -- a Chilean military officer reported to a CIA officer that a coup was being planned and asked for US government assistance.
+On 10 September 1973 – the day before the coup that ended the Allende government – a Chilean military officer reported to a CIA officer that a coup was being planned and asked for US government assistance.
 He was told that the US Government would not provide any assistance because this was strictly an internal Chilean matter.
 The Station Officer also told him his request would be forwarded to Washington.
 CIA learned of the exact date of the coup shortly before it took place.
 During the attack on the Presidential Palace and its immediate aftermath, the Station's activities were limited to providing intelligence and situation reports.